Hoyoll/brigg/ReadMe.md

 ### Features:

 - **Declarative Layouts**: Just define stuff in Go structs and functions.
 No magic—just Go.
-- **Responsive**: Your layout reacts to screen size.
-Like, for real.
-- **Renderer Agnostic**: Use Raylib, or swap it for whatever renderer fits your fancy.
+- **Renderer Agnostic**: It shipped with Raylib, but you can swap it for whatever renderer fits your fancy.
 It’s all decoupled, which means it’s kinda future-proof (I hope).
-- **Constraints**: Padding, margins, gaps, alignment.
+- **Constraints**: Padding, gaps, alignment.
 You know, all the layout-y things.

+### Warning!:
+- It is very low to the ground.
+This is NOT a UI library, i don't provide high level abstraction (not yet anyway) for let's say a button component.
+What you will get is a way to make that button.
+What is UI anyway?
+It just a bunch of rectangle all the way down

+- What you do get is a bunch of primitives.
+A way to make boxes, images, and text.
+That's it

 ## How to Use

-You probably didn’t ask for this, but here’s a quick example:

 1. **Install it** (don’t blame me, okay?):